secure-compilation/SECOMP/README.md

 This artifact contains the SECOMP formally secure compiler and its machine-checked security proofs in Coq, both of which are based on the CompCert formally verified C compiler.
-The Coq development contains the proofs and theorems described in the paper, split into different sub-folders corresponding to different parts of the proof.
+The Coq development contains the proofs, theorems, and testing described in the paper, split into different sub-folders corresponding to different parts of the proof.
 Each sub-folder can be compiled and checked independently from the others.